KoR Teeth Whitening Summerfield

 Understanding the Cost of Teeth Whitening

 So, perhaps you’d like to get your teeth whitened.
 After all, the treatment would make your smile brighter than ever!
-However, you may fear the cost of teeth whitening is too high.
+However, you may fear that the cost of teeth whitening is too high.
 A dazzling grin wouldn’t be worth “breaking the bank.”
 That said, you can trust Dr. Parry and his team to make whitening affordable.
-They’ll give you an exact treatment estimate and walk you through the financing process.
+They’ll give you a personalized treatment estimate and walk you through the financing process.
 To learn more, just keep reading or call our office for the details.

 Factors That Affect the Cost of Teeth Whitening